jbonigomes/beautyinfullcms/_posts/2016-01-21-a-post-about-beauty-and-makeup.md

 ---
 layout: post
+title: A post about beauty and makeup
+subtitle: The post subtitle here
 author: Jose
+rightside: true
+categories: beauty featured makeup care
 carousel: true
 image: /img/posts/post_1.png
 permalink: /a-post-about-beauty/
-categories: beauty featured makeup
-title: A post about beauty and makeup
 description: This text represents a paragraph, this paragraph can be as...
 ---